The information security model canvas

 Policies – Concise documents that set boundaries and provide direction for your program, incident response, recovery, and information protection.

-Strategy – Considering and ocumenting how you are going to accomplish your security goals.
+Strategy – Considering and documenting how you are going to accomplish your security goals.

 Controls – The things in place to protect your business.